xsrf/macOSBoot/Readme.md

 It was successfully testet with:
 - macOS Sierra (10.12)
 - macOS El Capitan (10.11)
+- macOS Yosemite (10.10)
+- macOS Mountain Lion (10.8)

 All you need is Docker and a Tool to write an .img file to a USB Stick (like AnyBurn) or DVD.
 It should work with Windows or Linux, though some batch-files are provided for convenience on Windows.

 It uses [xar](https://github.com/mackyle/xar) and 7zip to extract pkg and dmg images and dmg2img to convert the final dmg to img.

-The Image we want is burried deep in the Installation image:
+The Image we want is burried deep in the Installation images:
 ```
 InstallOS.dmg (Sierra 10.12)
 └─ 5.hfs (Partition)